CAN I TRAVEL TO INDONESIA?

 What The Indonesian Government Says:

-Unfortunately for us all, visa-free and visa-on-arrival entry for all foreign travelers to Indonesia remains suspended.
+Unfortunately for us all, visa-free and visa-on-arrival entry for all foreign travelers to Indonesia remains suspended at this time.
 The government has not indicated a timeline for when the restrictions on international visitors will expire.

 What The UK Government Says:

 Unfortunately, we will be waiting just a bit longer to get back to Bali once the Indonesian government allows more free flowing travel.
-If all goes to plan then things should be open this summer, so keep an eye on this space for updates!
+If all goes to plan then things should be open sooner rather than later, so keep an eye on this space for updates!